 Each accommodation is contemporary in style with a twist of old plantation chic and sense of intimacy.
 All rooms have air-conditioning.

 Children over 8 years old are welcome to come and stay at Montpelier Plantation & Beach, but there are no specific facilities available for them.
-Children will love snorkeling off Pinney's Beach where you catch glimpses of colorful parrotfish and damselfish.
-Or you can venture to the neighboring island of St Kitts for a rainforest safari of Mt Liamuiga.
+Children will love snorkelling off Pinney's Beach where you catch glimpses of colourful parrotfish and damselfish.
+Or you can venture to the neighbouring island of St Kitts for a rainforest safari of Mt Liamuiga.

 There are three dining options for guests to choose from Indigo's, 750 Restaurant and the Mill Privee.
 Guests can also enjoy pre dinner drinks and canapés in the 'Great room'

 Other facilities include a large freshwater pool with bar, tennis court, spa suite with a full choice of treatments, The Sugar Shop Boutique, book and DVD library, Games room with TV and private beach with private cabanas and bar.

 There is also a free Montpelier Plantation App downloadable on iTunes to give guests all the latest information about the hotel and the island.

 Complimentary activities include use of the swimming pool, tennis, hiking, kayaking and some yoga and pilates classes.
 Activities at an additional charge include massage, horse riding, deep sea fishing, windsurfing, sailing, water-skiing and scuba diving.